perry-mitchell/perrymitchell.net/src/posts/2014-11-29-yeasts-in-a-brewers-vat/index.md

 ---
 layout: post
 title: Yeasts in a brewer's vat -- Farley Mowat
-excerpt: "> We are behaving like yeasts in a brewer's vat, multiplying mindlessly while greedily consuming the..."
+excerpt: We are behaving like yeasts in a brewer's vat, multiplying mindlessly while greedily consuming the substance of a finite world.
+If we continue to imit...
+slug: yeasts-in-a-brewers-vat
+permalink: article/yeasts-in-a-brewers-vat/index.html
 date: 2014-11-29
 updatedDate: 2014-11-29
 tags: